 Medical Malpractice Lawyers in Las Vegas, NV

-If you have suffered injuries as a result of medical malpractice, you should be aware that insurance companies have limited the financial recovery you can receive.
-It is important to contact a medical malpractice lawyer who is experienced in working with medical malpractice insurance carriers.
-At Bertoldo, Baker, Carter & Smith, we have experience in litigating with medical malpractice insurance carriers to see that our clients receive the compensation they deserve.
-Contact us today, tell us about your case and we will put our expertise to work for you.
+Additionally, if you have suffered injuries as a result of medical malpractice, you should be aware that insurance companies have limited the financial recovery you can receive.
+It is important to contact a medical malpractice lawyer who is experienced in working with medical insurance carriers.
+At Bertoldo, Baker, Carter & Smith, we have extensive experience litigating complex medical malpractice claims and fighting to see that our clients receive the compensation they deserve.

 Every year, tens of thousands of people die because of preventable medical errors.
 Medical groups and large insurance companies have been lobbying to limit the rights of these patients, claiming spikes in malpractice rates have driven doctors out of business.
 Despite these claims, studies show that total payments for medical malpractice judgments have actually fallen over the years.